justinknight93/Hexchan/README.md

 Hexchan is a simple text forum that I wrote in PHP back in 2016 to learn a little bit about sessions and cookies.

 Users are given a random color when they start their session.
-This color works as their username so that others can reply directly too eachother as well.
+This color works as their username so that others can reply directly to each other as well.
 Other features include notification sounds, notification settings, auto-refreshing, automatic board archiving, character limits, and Recaptcha intergration.

 ### Pretty Pictures
 ![hexchan1](https://user-images.githubusercontent.com/19812682/74511935-be3a2d00-4ecc-11ea-8ecf-588f563e6cae.PNG)